n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GitLab/README.md

 ### 2. GitLab node

 1. First of all, you'll have to enter credentials for the GitLab node.
-You can find out how to do that [here](../../../credentials/GitLab/README.md).
+You can find out how to do that [here](../../../credentials/Gitlab/README.md).
-2. Select the 'Repository' option under the *Resource* field.
+2. Select the 'Repository' option from the *Resource* dropdown list.
 3. Select the 'Get' option under the *Operation* field.
-4. Enter the 'Project Owner' in the *Project Owner* field.
+4. Enter the project owner in the *Project Owner* field.
-5. Enter the 'Project Name' in the *Project Name* field.
+5. Enter the project name in the *Project Name* field.
 6. Click on *Execute Node* to run the workflow.